josephvolmer/yavs/docs/WORKFLOWS_OVERVIEW.md

 ---

-For detailed setup instructions, see the [Workflows README](.github/workflows/README.md).
+For detailed setup instructions and individual workflow documentation, see the `.github/workflows/` directory.
+Each workflow file contains inline documentation and configuration examples.